AP source: Beal in protocols, Tokyo Olympics status in doubt - WHIZ News

 Beal has played in, and started, all three exhibitions for the U.S. so far in Las Vegas, averaging 10.3 points on 10 for 21 shooting.
 He has improved with each game, starting with a two-point effort in a loss to Nigeria, a 12-point effort in a loss to Australia, then scored 17 in Monday night’s win over Argentina.

+This would be Beal’s first time as an Olympian, if he makes it to Tokyo.
+The U.S. doesn’t play a game in the Olympics until July 25 against France.

-“Today we got better,” Beal said after Monday’s win, appearing at a press conference without a mask — but walking into the room with one on, and placing it back on before getting up to exit the room.
-“Still a lot we can improve on, but we’re moving in the right direction.”
+“It was easy decision for me,” Beal said after Monday’s win, appearing at a press conference without a mask — but walking into the room with one on, and placing it back on before getting up to exit the room.
+“I’ve always wanted to be a part of the Olympic team and be on this stage and have the opportunity to represent my country.

+“Ultimately, you know, this is fun,” Beal added.
+“This is something you want to be a part of and you realize not every player has that opportunity or blessing to play on this team.
+For me, it was a no-brainer.”

+Beal averaged a career-best 31.3 points this season for Washington, earning his third All-Star selection and first All-NBA nod.

 USA Basketball has two more exhibitions remaining, first Friday against Australia and then Sunday against Spain.
 The team is scheduled to fly to the Olympics on Monday.